The co-host Ukrainians will leave the tournament knowing that things could have been different.

 The controversy will likely add to the pressure on Uefa president Michel Platini to reverse his opposition to goal-line technology.

 England captain Steven Gerrard whipped a cross into the penalty area that glanced off two defenders before Ukraine goalkeeper Andriy Pyatov let it slip through his hands as he crouched to collect the ball.
+Rooney was primed at the far post and made it count.

 “I was always putting myself in goal scoring opportunities,” Rooney said.
 “I could’ve done better with a couple more but I got the goal and it’s three points.”